shagun122/AutoScholar/README.md

 # 📝 AutoScholar

 ## **🔍 Overview**
-Research Paper Analyzer is an AI-powered web application that fetches and analyzes research papers from **arXiv**.
-It uses **LLM-based AI agents** to extract summaries, research trends, citations, advantages/disadvantages, and possible code implementations.
+Research papers are a valuable source of knowledge, but analyzing multiple papers manually is time-consuming.
+This project leverages AutoGen-based multiple AI agents to fetch, process, and summarize research papers from arXiv in parallel, reducing the effort required to extract key insights.

 ## **⚙️ Features**
 - 📄 **Fetch research papers** from **arXiv**.